-- You cannot "walk-through" the kitchen.
-You must remain on the outside.
+- You cannot "walk-through" the interior of the kitchen.
+The 3D views remain on the outside of the kitchen

-- No way to pan the "camera" or viewpoint side to side in 3D view.
+- There is no way to pan the "camera" or change the viewpoint side-to-side when in 3D view.

 - Often an "item" (cabinet, appliance, etc.) will refuse to be moved or deleted.